 The Sydney Harbour Bridge is the steel arch bridge in Sydney Central Business District (CBD), connecting the CBD and North Shore.
 The bridge carries trains, vehicles, pedestrians, and cyclists.
 It is about 134 m tall and is World’s sixth-longest arch bridge.
 The Sydney Harbour Bridge was added to the Australian National Heritage List in the year 2007.

 Bridge Climb in Sydney is a tourist attraction where one can climb the southern end of the Sydney Harbour Bridge.
+It is one of the adventurous activities to do in Circular Quay (CQ).
 Climbing the bridge offers a 360 degrees panoramic view of the Sydney Harbour.
 Started in the year 1998, Bridge Climb became legal and allowed the tourists to climb the bridge.

 The Bridge Climb activity has received numerous awards with the recent one being in 2016, where the activity was awarded as the Best Guided Tour in Australia by Australian Traveler Reader’s Choice Awards.

-The online booking process with BridgeClimb is very easy.
-There are various climb types and the cost of the Bridge Climb depends on the type and the timings of the climb.
+The online booking process with BridgeClimb is very easy and seamless.
+There are various climb types and the cost of the Bridge Climb depends on the type and timings of the climb.

 - Address: 3 Cumberland St, The Rocks NSW 2000.